Is pasta vegan?

 Of course, eggs are not necessary for pasta recipes as I've made my own homemade pasta without an iota of an animal product.

-I personally love vegan pasta that is made from whole grains.
-Buckwheat noodles, or
+I personally love vegan pasta that is made entirely from whole grains.
+Buckwheat noodles, or soba

 , millet, rice, corn, and rye grains.